Placeholder-Software/WetSurfaceDecals/docs/index.md

 Read this [**Particle Wet Splatter**](/GettingStarted/WetParticleSplatter) guide to learn all about how to use the `Particle Wet Splatter` component.

-### Tutorials

-Check out the tutorials for guides on various specific scenarios you may want to use _Wet Stuff_ for.
-These will help you understand how best to use the tools the asset offers.

 ### Advanced Topics

 If you want to do something unusual with _Wet Stuff_ the advanced documentation is the place to start.
 However we can't possibly cover every use case so make sure to [ask on the community](https://www.reddit.com/r/WetStuff/) or [raise an issue](https://github.com/Placeholder-Software/WetSurfaceDecals) if what you want to do isn't covered.